danglorioso/under-30/README.md

 The **under-30** extension provides a number of different features to improve efficiency when evaluating the functional formatting of your program.

-- Real-Time Updates: The number of selected lines is dynamically displayed in the status bar whenever text is selected, regardless of the coding language or document type.
+- **Real-Time Updates**: The number of selected lines is dynamically displayed in the status bar whenever text is selected, regardless of the coding language or document type.
-- Accurate Function Detection: Functions are identified by their opening curly brace ("{") at the start and their closing curly brace ("}") at the end.
+- **Accurate Function Detection**: Functions are identified by their opening curly brace ("{") at the start and their closing curly brace ("}") at the end.
 Nested curly braces within the function do not interfere with this automatic detection process.
-- Lightweight and Efficient: Designed to have minimal impact on the performance of VS Code, ensuring a smooth and responsive coding experience.
+- **Lightweight and Efficient**: Designed to have minimal impact on the performance of VS Code, ensuring a smooth and responsive coding experience.

 ### Line Selection Display